MacMeDan/Localizer/README.md

 ### Alternative:
  Run the project and use the CLI ( Command Line interface ) to interact with the program.

 # Executable Script

 To generate a executable script you have to combine all necessary pieces of this project into a single executable.
 By default the executable automatically executes a modified version of option `6 Find Strings in file` of the command line tool but instead of prompting for the path it takes the path to a folder as a parameter.
 It will then look for any file within that folder that is of type `.swift` and scan it for unlocalized strings.

 You can modify the scripts as you please to suite your own needs and regenerate the executable script.

 To create an executable you will need to combine all dependencies including extensions.
 To create the `Localizer` executable that is found in this project you just need to navigate thought `terminal` to this project on your computer.
-Then run this command :
+Then run:
-`swiftc FileLocalizer.swift extensions/url.swift extensions/Strings.swift -o Localizer`
+`swiftc Localizer/ScriptFiles* -o LocalizerScript`

-This creates an executable named `Localizer`.
-To use this script you preface it with `./` then the script `Localizer` add a space to seperate the script from the parameter then add the parameter which is a path to a folder in your project.
+This creates an executable named `LocalizerScript`.
+To use this script you preface it with `./` then the script `LocalizerScript` add a space to seperate the script from the parameter then add the parameter which is a path to a folder in your project.
-`./Localizer "/Users/macmedan/Swift/auto-source-inspection/InspectionTool/views"`
+`./Localizer "/path/to/folder/you/would/like/scanned/and/converted"`

 Then watch the magic happen.
-Make sure to review all changes that have been made to your project and that they are correct.
+WARNING: Make sure to review all changes that have been made to your project and that they are correct.
 Open a new issue and submit a fix if there is a way to improve the project.

 ## Generated Resources usage
-Inside the main project you can access `localized strings` like this `R.{stringInCammelCase}`
+Inside the main project you can access `localized strings` like this `R.{stringInCammelCased}`

-EX: `self.title = R.awesomeTitle`
+EX: `self.title = R.awesomeViewController`
-this will return a localized version of "Awesome Title"
+this will return a localized version of "Awesome View Controller"

-There are a few ways to use this project.
-You can just run the `command line tool` ie just run the project. or for more advanced usage you can create an executable so that you can run this script anytime you would like.

-## Command Line tool usage
+# Command Line tool usage

 Specify the source file
 Specify the destination file
 Specify the destination for the generated ResourceFile.swift

-### Displayed options
+## Displayed options

 ### Please select an option:
 1) Add new entry with auto generated key